JordanHC/waterloo-gatsby/src/pages/how-to-help/index.md

 ### Raise Awareness of Our Aim

 Please tell your family, friends and anybody that cares about our city.
-Let's save our heritage!
+Let's save Liverpool's heritage!